Colt Starting… How To Start Colts With A Hackamore (bosal) And Snaffle Bit

-The absolute “safest” way I know to make those first several rides.
+The absolute “SAFEST” way I know to make those first several rides.

 Follow this recommendation and you’ll greatly reduce the chances of getting bucked off or having a wreck.

-Overall, I highly recommend this video series to anyone who starts colts.
+Honestly, I highly recommend this video series to anyone who starts colts.